-Summary of Actions and Fair Housing Implementation Plan Actions Related Impediments Possible Funding Source Timeline (Based on Program Years) Responsible Entity (RE) and Possible Partners Measure for Success/Milestone for PY 2024 23.
+Actions Related Impediments Possible Funding Source Timeline (Based on Program Years) Responsible Entity (RE) and Possible Partners Measure for Success/Milestone for PY 2023 23.
 Partner with local organizations and contractors to expand fair housing activities in Houston HCD will contract with one or more organizations to carry out fair housing activities or to build capacity to carry out future activities.
 These may include conducting fair housing testing or studies.
 This action will help to promote fair housing awareness and reveal actual discriminatory practices taking place in the community so that future resources can be better allocated to address discrimination.
 Priority: High 1.
-Discrimination in Housing CDBG CDBG- Staff Time Start: 2020 Complete: Ongoing HCD (RE) Fair housing organizations Partner with 5 organizations to carry our fair housing activities or studies 24.
-Work with partners to expand funding for fair housing activitiesHCD will pursue additional resources by applying for grants and growing relationships with banks to support its continued fair housing efforts.
+Discrimination in Housing CDBG CDBG-Staff Time Start: 2020 Complete: Ongoing HCD (RE) Fair housing organizations Partner with 5 organizations to carry out fair housing activities or studies 24.
+Work with partners to expand funding for fair housing activities HCD will pursue additional resources by applying for grants and growing relationships with banks to support its continued fair housing efforts.
 In addition, funding capacity will be leveraged.
 This action is intended to lead to an increase in fair housing funding which will help to implement these actions while the city continues to receive dwindling entitlement funding.
-5. Lack of Income/Funding • CDBG Start: 2020 Complete: Ongoing • HCD (RE) Increase in funding available Priority: Medium 28.
+5. Lack of Income/Funding • CDBG Start: 2020 Complete: Ongoing • HCD (RE) Increase in funding available 28.
 Review and enhance infrastructure data The City will review and seek out additional datasets for analysis of infrastructure inadequacies and imbalances and use tools to help inform strategies, such as the Housing +Transportation Decision-maker Scorecard created by LINK Houston This research action will help in the allocation of future infrastructure resources in minority neighborhoods.
-8. Imbalanced Distribution of Amenities, Services, and Infrastructure Between Neighborhoods • CDBG Start: 2020 Complete: Ongoing • HPW (RE) • Review infrastructure data sets to the City's infrastructure data and use to develop next Consolidated Plan Priority: High
+Priority: High 8.
+Imbalanced Distribution of Amenities, Services, and Infrastructure Between Neighborhoods • CDBG Start: 2020 Complete: Ongoing • HPW (RE) Review infrastructure data sets to the City's infrastructure data and use to develop next Consolidated Plan